 - Professional Development Webinar No.2: Getting Published Webinar - 26 November 2019

-We have a good range of recorded events for every career stage that are still available to browse here.
-You can watch our 2018 Point of the Matter Dialogue Culture Cannot Wait: Cultural Heritage First Aid with Humanitarian Assistance in Crises, enjoy Beatriz Haspo's uplifting recent talk for our AGM 'The National Museum of Brazil Lives!', or Stefan Michalski's personal take on a career in preventive conservation given as the prestigious Forbes Prize Lecture.
+You can watch our 2018 Point of the Matter Dialogue Culture Cannot Wait: Cultural Heritage First Aid with Humanitarian Assistance in Crises, and enjoy Beatriz Haspo's uplifting recent talk for our AGM 'The National Museum of Brazil Lives!', or Stefan Michalski's personal take on a career in preventive conservation given as the prestigious Forbes Prize Lecture.

-Partipcate in conversations and contribute to the emerging stories in managing collections care and conservation during this pandemic on our IIC Community site, which is exclusive to members (including IIC Regional Groups) and also gives users advance access to News in Conservation, a fortnight ahead of open publishing, (drop us a line at firstname.lastname@example.org if you need reminding how to access this for the first time).
+Partipcate in conversations and contribute to the emerging stories on our IIC Community site, which is exclusive to members (including IIC Regional Groups) and also gives users advance access to articles from News in Conservation, ahead of open publishing, (drop us a line at email@example.com if you need reminding how to access this for the first time).

 Online Course Material